Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-conditionals.md

 In fact, we want to add a *fourth* option, which tells the user that the number they picked was outside the range of allowed numbers!

-We can do this by nesting `if...else` statements inside of eachother:
+We can do this by nesting `if...else` statements inside of each other:

 ```python
 import random